hoangduytran/blender-manual/manual/grease_pencil/modes/edit/grease_pencil_menu.rst

    :Menu:      :menuselection:`Grease Pencil --> Separate`
    :Shortcut:  :kbd:`P`

-Separate the selected geometry into a new Grease Pencil object.
+Separate different elements into new Grease Pencil objects based on specific criteria.

-Selected Points
+Selection
-   Separate the selected geometry into a new object.
+   Separates the selected points or strokes into a new object.
-Material
+By Material
-   Separates the geometry by each material.
+   Separates the geometry by creating a new object for each material.
-Active Layer
+By Layer
-   Separate all the strokes in the active layer into a new object.
+   Separates the geometry by creating a new object for each layer.
    See :doc:`2D Layers </grease_pencil/properties/layers>` for more information.